osmosis-labs/osmosis/x/ibc-hooks/contracts/crosschain-swaps/README.md

 in case of a failure.
 This key is optional and if ommited will default to `false`.

-The `slipage` can be set to a percentage of the twap price (as shown above), or as the minimum amount of tokens expected to be received: `{"min_output_amount": "100"}`.
+The `slippage` can be set to a percentage of the twap price (as shown above), or as the minimum amount of tokens expected to be received: `{"min_output_amount": "100"}`.